OneFinityCNC/onefinity-firmware/docs/archived/emu-chroot.md

+# This file is very out of date, and should not be relied upon.
+It is preserved here, as it contains some useful information.

-This document describes how to setup the Buildbotics firmware in a chroot environment for the purposes of demonstrating the user interface.
+This document describes how to setup the firmware in a chroot environment for the purposes of demonstrating the user interface.

-On a Debian system install:
+## On a Debian system, install:

     ROOT=/opt/demo
     sudo apt-get install -y binutils debootstrap
     sudo mkdir $ROOT
     sudo debootstrap --arch amd64 stable $ROOT/ http://deb.debian.org/debian

-Then chroot:
+## Then chroot:

     sudo mount --bind /dev $ROOT/dev/
     sudo mount --bind /sys $ROOT/sys/